Tips to Expand Results for the New Year's Board Meeting Agenda

 To truly expand the mission and maximize the church’s Kingdom impact, it might be time to assess the agenda of the leadership board.
 The leadership board is the entity accountable for ensuring the church is living out its purpose and leveraging its assets in the best possible way for the mission.
 The agenda is the vehicle that provides the format and focus for the conversations, the exchange of information, and the outcomes of each board meeting.
 A leadership board can have the best of intentions, but can still be ineffective without an agenda which is mission-focused, results-oriented, and asset-aligned.

-Following are a few tips to consider if your leadership board would like to expand the mission and maximize the church’s Kingdom impact in 2024:
+Following are a few tips to consider if your leadership board would like to expand the mission and maximize the church’s Kingdom impact in the new year:

 Eliminate the reading of reports at meetings.
 This is a complete waste of time!
 Any reports that need to be shared should be sent ahead of time to the board members.
 If someone needs to attend a meeting to know what’s going on at the church, you have a communication issue.
 Board meetings are not a substitution for a newsletter.
 Most reports are typically ministry highlights and the audience is the whole church and therefore are more appropriate for distribution via newsletter.
 Other reports such as financial and minutes need to be distributed ahead of time so board members have the time to review and are ready to approve or discuss.